marcorinck/angular-growl/README.md

 * automatic translation of messages if [angular-translate](https://github.com/PascalPrecht/angular-translate) filter is present, you only have to provide keys as messages, angular-translate will translate them
 * pre-defined $http-Interceptor to automatically handle $http responses for server-sent messages
+* automatic CSS animations when adding/closing notifications (only when using >= angularJS 1.2)
 * < 1 kB after GZIP

 ##Changelog